All Kinds of Minds

 Specific and established clinical expertise in child and adolescent neurodevelopmental assessments

-Multidisciplinary autism assessments available with an experienced Speech & Language Therapist
+Multidisciplinary autism assessments available with an experienced Speech and Language Therapist

 Small and responsive practice that provides a high level of attention during the assessment process